Surrey Quays Shopping Centre

 Surrey Quays Shopping Centre is located in Rotherhithe, London.
 It is currently owned by British Land.

 The shopping centre opened in July 1988 following years of development by the London Docklands Development Corporation in the London Docklands and surrounding areas.
 It has over 40 stores including a Tesco supermarket, 650 parking spaces and a food court.

 Improvements in the local transport links and rise in local housing developments in recent years have given local consumers easier access to the retail area.

 In August 2019, British Land announced plans to demolish the shopping centre to make way for new stores, green spaces and housing.
 These plans were approved in October 2019.
-Works are due to start in 2022.
+Redevelopment work started in mid 2022.